Silent Weapons for Quiet Wars: Background

-Recording sessions took place at 36 Chambers Studio in Manhattan and 4th Chamber Studio in Stuebenville.
+Recording sessions took place at 36 Chambers Studio in Manhattan and 4th Chamber Studio in Steubenville.
 Production was mainly handled by member 4th Disciple, except for two tracks that were produced by the RZA, who also served as executive producer.
 It features guest appearances from Hell Razah, Masta Killa, Prodigal Sunn and Streetlife.
 The album features the singles "Camouflage Ninjas" b/w "Wake Up" and "Wu-Renegades" b/w "Clash of the Titans".

 The group consists of six rappers: Killa Sin, Beretta 9, Islord, 9th Prince, P.R.
 Terrorist and ShoGun Assasson; and one producer, 4th Disciple, who produced the majority of the album.
-Like Black Lung's album of the same name, the title was taken from a document that came to light in the mid-1980s detailing an alleged New-World Order plan for world domination, a topic that was explored in Milton William Cooper's controversial book Behold a Pale Horse.
+Like Black Lung's album of the same name, the title was taken from a document that came to light in the mid-1980s detailing an alleged New-World Order plan for world domination, a topic that was explored in Milton William Cooper's infamous book Behold a Pale Horse.